 As a result, most will impose a single item limit on any claim you make, often starting at around £1,000.

-This will be the most you can claim for any one item, meaning that if you have a valuable piece of jewellery or an original Matisse painting on your wall, you may need to declare these items seperately or take out an additional insurance policy to make sure you’re covered.
+This will be the most you can claim for any one item, meaning that if you have a valuable piece of jewellery or an original Matisse painting on your wall, you may need to declare these items separately or take out an additional insurance policy to make sure you're covered.

 Possessions away from home - Contents only